nuew/base65536/README.md

 external crate, for a static internal [`HashMap`].
 This has no security implications.

-You can disable this, and use the standard library's defualt hash function:
+You can disable this, and use the standard library's default hash function:

 ```toml
 [dependencies]